larmer01/Mote/README.md

 Known Issues
 ------------
 * Large sample sizes can cause the PDF for t distributions to flatten out making the graph un-viewable.
 The numeric values are still correct.
 * Validation is still underway for the ANOVA tests and the results should be considered alpha quality.
 * When using the mouse to select cells for entry, the cursor can sometimes become “stuck” and Mote will be unresponsive to key presses.
-Clicking on the “Name” header will free the cursor.
+Clicking on the _Name_ header will free the cursor.

 Contact
 -------
 Website: http://aggieerin.com/mote/

-E-mail: Tim Larmer (larmer01@gmail.com)
-        Erin Bunchanan (erinbuchanan@missouristate.edu)
+E-mail: Tim Larmer (larmer01@gmail.com) or Erin Bunchanan (erinbuchanan@missouristate.edu)